kailash-manasarovar/statement/docs/timeline/2026/august.md

     - Whoever assails (us) will fall.
     - No weapon (formed against us) will prosper.

 - Are we seeing proof of this now?
 I feel like we are.
-Multi-mass-proof.
+Multi-mass-proof in fact.

 !!! tip "For me to remember... and focus on"
-    - The well-being of our sons WILL be great.
+    - The well-being of our sons **WILL** be great.

 - It's amazing how offspring changes everything isn't it.
 - Thank you LORD for Your firm promises which You never break.
-Please keep them all safe until I come for them.
+Please keep them all safe until we come for them.